hypergonial/hikari-arc/docs/guides/installation_contexts.md

 ## Invocation Context Types

 On top of installation contexts, you can also customize where a command can be invoked.
-This is controlled via the `context_types` parameter on commands, command groups, plugins, and the client.
+This is controlled via the `invocation_contexts` parameter on commands, command groups, plugins, and the client.

 For instance, to create a command that can only be invoked in a guild, and only installable by users, see the following snippet: